-5 Simple Tricks to Stick to your New Year's Resolutions
+Here are 5 Simple Tricks to Stick to your New Year's Resolutions.

-Last month, about 40% of all Americans vowed to change one thing or another about their lifestyle.
+Near the beginning of January each year, about 40% of all Americans vow to change one thing or another about their lifestyle.
 Perhaps one of that 40% was you.

 New Year’s resolutions usually fall under the following categories:

 But carrying out your resolutions can be done.
 Read on to find out how...

 1. Define your Motivation

 There are 2 types of motivation:

 2. Actions speak louder than results

 Deciding on a goal for the New Year is always easier said than done.
 However, it’s the steps you take to reach that goal that’s the tricky part.
 If you want to stick to your resolutions, it’s wise to break each step down into smaller goals, if possible, to make them more manageable.

 Moreover, each time you achieve one, reward yourself and feel proud of what you’ve accomplished.
 Positive reinforcement is crucial to help guide you as you push toward your goal and commit to your responsibilities.